God, Man and Jesus

 Our Belief

-Finally, can we believe this about Jesus?
+So, what can we believe about Jesus?
 We have limited choices regarding what we can think about Jesus:

 - He could have been lying to us about everything.
 If so, he was not a servant of God and he was not a good man.

 - He could have been deluded in himself about himself.
-Again if so, he was not a servant of God and he was not a great man.
+If so, he was again not a servant of God and he was not a great man.

 - He could have been correct in what he said, including what he said about himself.
 If so, then he was both man and and God.
 And then, we must respond to him as we respond to God.